 We’re also told that the personal information that the assistant learns about while interacting with its user enables it to provide better-personalized search results than we might get from search engines, and also improve how someone interacts with the Web by automating things such as filling out forms or signing up for services.

-In addition to speech recognition and input, this intelligent assistant also will offer graphical options to do things like calling a business, saving information about the business to remember for later, share the location with someone else by email, show the location on a map, save personal notes about the business.
+In addition to speech recognition and input, the intelligent assistant in the Siri Patent also will offer graphical options to do things like calling a business, saving information about the business to remember for later, share the location with someone else by email, show the location on a map, save personal notes about the business.

 The Siri patent also describes how “Active Ontologies” serve as the underlying infrastructure behind how the intelligent assistant builds models about data and knowledge.
 For example, a “dining out domain model” might be linked to a “restaurant concept” as well as a “meal event concept.”